EducloudAI/AI-Integration-Framework/docs/layers/layer-0/README.md

 ### Step 3: Create Your Prompt Definition

-A filled template becomes a **Prompt Definition** - a living document that:
+A filled template becomes a **Prompt Definition**, a living document that:
 - Can be version controlled
 - Is auditable
 - Can be tested and validated